 If you have extra time in Cusco, visiting Kinsa Cocha which are Pisac’s three lakes is a perfect day trip because they are so amazing and easy to get to.

-This is a unique hike and totally off the tourist radar; which means that even though you are visiting Cusco in the high season, you will be the only ones enjoying all the amazing views
+This unique hike is totally off the tourist radar; which means that even though you might be visiting Cusco in the high season, you will be the only ones enjoying all the mesmerizing views.

-Another perk of visiting the Kinsa Cocha lakes is that you can get dropped off by a taxi right at the first one, which means you can hike as much or as little as you want and still get great views.
-They lie in a valley, so the trek is flat and can be easily accomplished by all ages and experience levels.
+Another perk of visiting the Kinsa Cocha lakes is that you can get dropped off by a taxi right at the first one, which means you can hike as much or as little as you want and still get to experience the great views.
+The lakes lie in a valley, so the trek is flat and can be easily accomplished by all ages and experience levels.

-If this sounds like a trek you might be interested in; we have the best information here for you.
+If this sounds like a trek you might be interested in; we have all the information you need here.
 So, keep reading to learn exactly how to hike to Kinsa Cocha and enjoy Pisac’s three lakes.

 Pisac is a tourist town in the Sacred Valley, so getting to the starting point of Pisac’s three lakes hike is easy.